Beef and Bean Burritos

 Recipe Variations

-- Use ground turkey or ground chicken instead of beef.
-Or use a combination of different ground meats.
+- Use ground turkey or chicken instead of beef.
+For a leaner option that’s still full of flavor.

-- Replace the refried beans with drained canned black beans or pinto beans.
+- Swap the refried beans.
+Use black beans or pinto beans for a chunkier texture.

-- Add 1/2 teaspoon of smoked paprika or chipotle powder for smoky flavor.
+- Make it smoky.
+Add smoked paprika or chipotle powder to deepen the flavor.

 Beef and Bean Burritos